Utilities and Districts

 - Establishing a New Water Utility

-- Plan Review for Proposed Public Water Systems
+- Review of Plans for Proposed Public Water Systems

-- Regional Certification: Tax Exemption for Water and Sewer Utilities
+- Regional Certification for Water and Sewer Utilities

 - Revenue and Regulatory Assessment Reporting